-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 214.
 At Langshott these values are reinforced regularly and in the following ways:

-Every class elects two reps who form a group of school councillors.
+- Every class elects two reps who form a group of school councillors.
 In year 5 we also elect a Chair and Vice-Car of the School Council and in year 6 we select a Head Girl and Boy and Deputy Head Girl and Boy.
-These children meet regularly with a teacher to discuss issues that affect them within the school.
+These children meet regularly with a teacher / the Headteacher to discuss issues that affect them within the school.
 They are consulted on changes within the school, for example on the new playground markings and the new library layout and make suggestions for improvement.

 The Rule of Law

 - The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Langshott.

 - Pupils are taught from an early age the rules of the school and the reasons behind rules and laws i.e. that they govern and protect us.
 Children are also taught the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 - The rules are consistently reinforced throughout regular school days, as well as in assemblies.

 - At Langshott we have 4 STAR Rules as follows:

 - At Langshott, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.